 Pursuant to the amended CSSF Circular 08/356, the CSSF Circular 13/559, supplemented by the CSSF Circular 14/592 and the ESMA Guidelines ESMA/2014/937 (the "ESMA Guidelines"), efficient portfolio management techniques may be used for the Fund.
-The Fund currently exclusively uses derivative transactions (including total return swaps) which can be concluded in any form.
+Of these, the Fund currently only uses derivative transactions that can be concluded in any form.
 Securities financing transactions are currently not used.